 In addition to the standard synoptic laboratories, NPS meteorological facilities include most instruments in present-day use for observing the atmosphere as well as equipment for copying weather analyses and forecasts emanating from the National Weather Service.
-Similar information is received from Fleet Numerical Weather Central in Monterey.
-The Naval Environmental Display Station is scheduled to be installed in FY-1980.
-Rawinsonde and wiresonde equipment, an acoustic sounder, an APT receiver for readout of weather satellite micrometeorologically and strumented masts on the Research Vessel ACANIA are utilized by faculty and students in the Meteorology and Oceanography Programs.
+Similar information is received from Fleet Numerical Oceanography Center in Monterey.
+The Naval Environmental Display Station is scheduled to be installed in FY 1981.
+Rawinsonde and wiresonde equipment, an acoustic sounder, an APT receiver for readout of weather satellite data and micrometeorologically instrumented masts on the Research Vessel ACANIA are utilized by faculty and students in the Meteorology and Oceanography Programs.